Membership Inference Attacks on Recommender System: A Survey: Introduction

 \section{Introduction}

-Recommendation systems (RecSys) have seen significant advances over the past decade and have been widely used in various scenarios such as job matching \cite{10.1145/3543507.3583355}, e-commerce \cite{chen2023knowledgegraphcompletionmodels}, and entertainment \cite{gao2023chatrecinteractiveexplainablellmsaugmented} and social media \cite{he2020lightgcn}.
-Besides the advanced algorithm design and powerful computational resources, the availability of large datasets is another key factor contributing to the success of RecSys \cite{Zhao_2024}.
-As datasets can contain individuals’ private information such as user purchase records, connected friends, and watched movies, it is essential that RecSys model owners should not leak privacy sensitive information about their training data.
-However, recent studies \cite{zhang2021membership,yuan2023interaction,zhu2023membership,wang2022debiasing,chi2024shadowfreemembershipinferenceattacks,he2025membershipinferenceattacksllmbased,10.1145/3705328.3748052,zhong2024interaction}have shown that RecSys models are prone to memorizing information of user data, making them vulnerable to membership inference attacks \cite{hu2022membership,carlini21Onion, carlini2022lira,gu2024,hayes2017,shokri17,10.1145/3690624.3709332}.
-Membership inference attacks (MIAs), which are also the focus of this article, aim to infer members of the training dataset of an ML model.
-We discuss MIAs in detail subsequently.
+Recommendation systems (RecSys) have seen significant advances over the past decade and are widely used across various applications, such as job matching \cite{10.1145/3543507.3583355}, e-commerce \cite{chen2023knowledgegraphcompletionmodels}, entertainment \cite{gao2023chatrecinteractiveexplainablellmsaugmented}, and social media \cite{he2020lightgcn}.
+Besides advanced algorithm design and powerful computational resources, the availability of large datasets is another key factor contributing to the success of RecSys \cite{Zhao_2024}.
+As RecSys datasets often contain rich and highly sensitive personal information, such as users' purchase histories, browsing behaviors, watched movies or shows, search queries, clicked items, social connections, demographic attributes (e.g., age, gender, location), and even implicit behavioral patterns (e.g., temporal activity or preference shifts), RecSys model owners must ensure such privacy-sensitive information is not inadvertently leaked through model parameters, intermediate representations, or generated recommendations.
+However, recent studies \cite{zhang2021membership,yuan2023interaction,zhu2023membership,wang2022debiasing,chi2024shadowfreemembershipinferenceattacks,he2025membershipinferenceattacksllmbased,10.1145/3705328.3748052,zhong2024interaction} have shown that RecSys models are prone to memorizing information of user data, making them vulnerable to several privacy attacks \cite{10.1145/3442381.3449813, 10.1145/3616855.3635830,hu2022membership,carlini21Onion,carlini2022lira,gu2024,hayes2017,shokri17,10.1145/3690624.3709332}.
+Among these attacks, \textbf{membership inference attacks (MIAs)} are considered as the fundamental step to breach privacy, which aim to infer whether a specific user or an interaction is included in the training data of a RecSys model.

-MIAs on RecSys models aim to infer whether a user record was used to train a RecSys model or not.
-MIAs can raise severe privacy risks to individuals.
-For example, by identifying the fact that purchase records have been used to train the E-commerce RecSys model associated with a certain user, MIAs can infer that user's special quirks.
-A recent report \cite{tabassi2019taxonomy} published by the National Institute of Standards and Technology (NIST) specifically mentions that an MIA determining an individual was included in the dataset used to train the target model is a confidentiality violation.
-Moreover, such privacy risks caused by MIAs can lead to commercial companies who provide product services through RecSys to their users violating privacy regulations such as General Data Protection Regulation (GDPR) \cite{voigt2017eu}, CCPA \cite{ccpa2018}.